jachee/arocla/README.md

-# Auto-rotating On-call List Application
+# Auto-rotating On-call List Application v0.02

 ### Current Working status: Working!

-A Flask app that reads a JSON file with team info, and spits out an on-call list for each team based on the team's roster JSON file and the week of the year.
+A Flask app that reads a JSON file with team info, and spits out an on-call list for each team based on the team's roster JSON file and the current date.

 ### Screenshot